TheIdentitySelector/thiss-js/demo-site/plan.md

 2. Page loads `https://service.sa.org/thiss.js` and renders the button via `thiss.DiscoveryComponent({loginInitiatorURL, entityID}).render('#login')`.
 3. Click → top window navigates to `https://sp1.org/Shibboleth.sso/Login?target=https://sp1.org/secure/`.
 4. The SP `SAMLDS` SessionInitiator redirects to `https://service.sa.org/ds/?entityID=<sp1>&return=<SP discovery response>`.
-5. The DS page calls `https://md.sa.org/entities/?q=...` (CORS) and lists `idp.org` + mock IdPs.
+5. The DS page calls `https://md.sa.org/entities/?q=...` (CORS) and lists both real IdPs (`idp.org`, `login.uni-cazalla.net`) + mock IdPs.
-6. User picks `idp.org` → DS returns the chosen `entityID` to the SP discovery response.
+6. User picks an IdP → DS returns the chosen `entityID` to the SP discovery response.
-7. SP issues a SAML AuthnRequest → user authenticates at `idp.org` → SAML Response posts to `sp1.org/Shibboleth.sso/SAML2/POST` → session created → redirect to `target` → protected content rendered.
+7. SP issues a SAML AuthnRequest → user authenticates at the chosen IdP → SAML Response posts to `sp1.org/Shibboleth.sso/SAML2/POST` → session created → redirect to `target` → protected content rendered.
+Both SPs carry both IdPs' metadata, so either IdP works at either SP.

+**Second IdP (`idp2`).** It is a full peer of `idp`, not a clone wired differently: a distinct `entityID`/`scope`/host, its own SAML keypair and htpasswd, and its own `attribute-resolver` (so the released `displayName`/`mail` and scoped `eduPersonPrincipalName` differ).
+It runs the **same generic image** and reuses `idp/`'s byte-identical static config (`metadata-providers.xml`, the rendered `attribute-filter.xml`, `authn/password-authn-config.xml`) via bind mounts, so only its per-instance overlay (`idp2/config/`) is kept separately.
+Trust is symmetric: `idp2` mounts both SP descriptors, and both SPs add a second `<MetadataProvider>` for `idp2-metadata.xml`.
+In the discovery JSON it is just another real `type:"idp"` entry alongside the mocks.

 ## 2. thiss-js (`thiss`) configuration